 grapes into wine

-We’ve grown grapes in our river valley since the 1870’s, when this area of Arkansas was settled with Europeans whose ways included a daily glass of wine.
-We’ve made local wines ever since, from American grape varietals such as Niagara, Cynthiana, Ives and Delaware.
-Shifts in winemaking technology in the 60s and 70s allowed Post’s winemakers to greatly improve their table wine offerings.
-Muscadine wine, once thought to be near impossible to make into a palate-pleaser, became a focus for the mid-south grape grower.
+We’ve grown grapes in our river valley since the 1870s, when this area of Arkansas was settled with Europeans whose ways included a daily glass of wine.
+We’ve made locally-grown wines ever since.
+Our signature American grape varietals are Niagara, Cynthiana (Norton), Ives and Chambourcin, Enchantment, Seyval and the Muscadines.

-You will enjoy both the 100% Muscadine grape juices and our signature wines, the full-fruit Muscadines.
-Blue Parachute, a light and refreshing d’asti-style beverage, is a world class Muscadine wine made exclusively at Post Winery.
+You will enjoy tasting both the 100% Muscadine grape juices and the full-fruit Red, Pink and White Muscadine Wines.
+Blue Parachute, a light and refreshing d’asti-style wine, is a world class Muscadine beverage made exclusively at Post Winery.